acceleratescience/ai-core-concepts/docs/training.md

 Model training is at the heart of an AI project.
 It’s the process of feeding data examples to your model so that it can learn the patterns that are present.
 In supervised learning and generative AI, the model learns from data examples and their labels.
 In unsupervised learning, the model learns just from the data examples with no labels.
 In reinforcement learning, the model learns through interaction with the real world, or a simulation of it.

-Models themselves consist of _parameters_, and training is the process of learning the values of those parameters.
-A linear regression model trained on one dataset might have the same number of parameters as that trained on another, but the learned parameter values, or _weights_, are different because they've been learned from the different training datasets.
+Models themselves consist of _parameters_, or _weights_, and training is the process of learning the values of those parameters.
+A linear regression model trained on one dataset might have the same number of parameters as that trained on another, but the learned parameter values are different because they've been learned from the different training datasets.

 The number of parameters varies wildly between models.
 A small linear regression model might have in the order of 10 parameters, while a state-of-the-art generative AI model might have 10 billion or more parameters.
 Larger models require more time & computational power to train - often needing multiple GPUs for the largest models - while small models can be trained locally in minutes on just a CPU.
 Complex tasks typically need larger models for acceptable performance.